ipython/ipython/docs/source/install/kernel_install.rst

 If you want to have multiple IPython kernels for different virtualenvs or conda environments, you will need to specify unique names for the kernelspecs.

-Make sure you have ipykernel installed in your environement.
+Make sure you have ipykernel installed in your environment.
 If you are using ``pip`` to install ``ipykernel`` in a conda env, make sure ``pip`` is
 installed: